alkgrove/initmaker/initmaker/documentation/README.md

 find . -type f -not -path '*/\.*' -exec grep -Il '.' {} \; | xargs -d '\n' -L 1 dos2unix -k
 ```

-This seems to affect only the scripts.
-Geez, auto crlf is worse than mosquitoes on a hot summer night.